Pāli Canon Is Self-Contained but Requires Detailed Explanation

 “Double-Meanings” of Many Keywords

-• The Buddha knew that Buddha Dhamma would go through periods of decline where bhikkhus capable of interpreting the suttā would not be present.
-Thus the suttā were composed in a way that only the “conventional” meaning is apparent.
+• The Buddha knew that the Buddha Dhamma would undergo periods of decline during which bhikkhus capable of interpreting the suttā would not be present.
+Thus, the suttās were composed in a way that only the “conventional” meaning is apparent.
 That was necessary to preserve the suttā, especially before writing became commonplace.

 • It is important to remember that Ven.
-Ananda had memorized all the suttās, which he then recited at the First Buddhist Council, just three months after the Parinibbāna of the Buddha.
+Ananda had memorized all the suttās and recited them at the First Buddhist Council, just three months after the Buddha’s Parinibbāna.

 • Then, at the first Buddhist Council, all the suttā were recited and sorted into various categories (Nikāyās).
 We still have that same Sutta Piṭaka.